CosmicFinisher/CosmicLexicon.Foundation.GuardClauses/docs/test_plans/null_guards_test_plan.md

 ## 1. Introduction

-This document outlines the granular test plan for the **Null Guard Clauses** feature of the OpenEchoSystem.GuardClauses library.
+This document outlines the granular test plan for the **Null Guard Clauses** feature of the CosmicLexicon.Foundation.GuardClauses library.
 The feature includes three specific guard clauses: `Null<T>`, `NullOrEmpty`, and `NullOrWhiteSpace`.

 This plan is derived from the feature specification outlined in [`docs/PRDMasterPlan.v2.md`](docs/PRDMasterPlan.v2.md:48) (Phase 3, Task 1) and the system design detailed in [`docs/architecture/high_level_architecture.v2.md`](docs/architecture/high_level_architecture.v2.md:0).